 Russia's Government Resigns As Putin Moves To Change The Constitution

-In one dramatic stroke, the Russian cabinet has been emptied.
+In one dramatic stroke, the Russian Cabinet has been emptied.

 The principal ministers of the Russian government, from Prime Minister Dmitry Medvedev on down, resigned Wednesday in a move designed to ease a constitutional overhaul recently proposed by President Vladimir Putin.
 The president accepted Medvedev's resignation and said he would appoint his longtime loyalist to the Russian Security Council.

-Putin also nominated Mikhail Mishustin, head of the Federal Tax Service, to replace Medvedev as prime minister, according to Russia's state-run TASS news agency.
-The rest of the ministerial cabinet is expected to remain until their replacements are determined.
+Putin also nominated Mikhail Mishustin, head of the Federal Tax Service, to replace Medvedev as prime minister, according to Russia's state-run Tass news agency.
+The rest of the ministerial Cabinet is expected to remain until their replacements are determined.

 The surprising mass resignation, which Medvedev announced during a meeting of the ministers in Moscow, came not long after Putin put forward a package of proposed constitutional amendments in his annual state of the nation address.

-"After those amendments are adopted — and it was said that this is likely to be done following discussion — there will be significant changes not only to a variety of constitution articles, but to the balance of power, namely to the executive, legislative and judicial branches of power," Medvedev explained in the meeting, TASS reports.
+"After those amendments are adopted — and it was said that this is likely to be done following discussion — there will be significant changes not only to a variety of constitution articles, but to the balance of power, namely to the executive, legislative and judicial branches of power," Medvedev explained in the meeting, Tass reports.

 The package includes proposals to strengthen the country's State Council and boost lawmakers' power over nominations for prime minister and other major government positions.
 In his address, Putin said the moves are meant to buttress Russia's democratic processes — though many observers find it more likely that they have to do with Putin's as-yet-unclear plans to maintain influence after leaving the presidency.

 The longtime Russian leader is currently limited by a Russian constitution that does not allow a president to serve more than two terms in a row.
-Previously, the longtime Russian leader sidestepped those term limits by sliding into the role of prime minister from 2008 to 2012, handpicking Medvedev to succeed him in office while still retaining much of his power behind the scenes.
+Previously, Putin sidestepped those term limits by sliding into the role of prime minister from 2008 to 2012, handpicking Medvedev to succeed him in office while still retaining much of his power behind the scenes.

 Putin returned to the presidency in 2012 and easily won another six-year term in 2018.